craftingcity/RollHighOrDie/Selections Glossary/Magics/Spell Effects.md

 #### Beam
 This Spell creates a line of magic between yourself and a point you choose within range, attempting to pierce and bore through obstacles along it's path.

 When you cast a Beam Spell, you will make a Casting Skill Check to determine the accuracy of the Spell's path to it's target.
 Targets of the Spell will make a Relevant Skill Check in an attempt to avoid the Beam.
-If
+If the total of their Skill Check is greater than your Casting Skill Check, they successfully

 #### Point Target / Observation
 #### Known Target / Invocation